xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges28.md

 Additionally, the expansion (`[*]`) operator in AQL has changed its behavior when handling non-array values:

-In ArangoDB 2.8, calling the expansion operator on a non-array value will always return an empty array.
-Previous versions of ArangoDB expanded non-array values by calling the `TO_ARRAY()` function for the value, which for example returned an array with a single value for boolean, numeric and string input values, and an array with the object's values for an object input value.
+In AvocadoDB 2.8, calling the expansion operator on a non-array value will always return an empty array.
+Previous versions of AvocadoDB expanded non-array values by calling the `TO_ARRAY()` function for the value, which for example returned an array with a single value for boolean, numeric and string input values, and an array with the object's values for an object input value.
 This behavior was inconsistent